Goodbye Iowa

 "Goodbye Iowa" is the 14th episode of season 4 of the television show Buffy the Vampire Slayer.
+The episode aired on The WB on February 15, 2000.

 Riley realizes that Walsh had tried to kill Buffy, and finds Walsh dead.
-He subsequently goes into withdrawal symptoms when he does not get fed the Initiative's drugs.
+He subsequently goes into withdrawal when he does not get fed the Initiative's drugs.
 Meanwhile Adam is on the loose, killing at random and seeking answers about himself and the world.

 Plot

 Buffy fills the gang in on everything that has happened since she started to work with the Initiative, and they question whether Riley was involved in the death mission on which Professor Walsh sent Buffy.
 Buffy arms the group with weapons and makes plans to hide out in Xander's basement.
 Riley shows up at Giles' place asking Buffy for information.
 He becomes upset when he recognizes Spike as the hostile the Initiative soldiers are searching for, and refuses to listen to what Buffy's friends are saying about them or Walsh.

 Leaving Walsh's body, Adam escapes the Initiative through a vent.
 He approaches a young boy playing in the park and questions him about his nature.
 Dr. Angleman slips in a pool of blood as he enters Room 314 and finds Walsh stabbed to death.
 When Riley and Forrest see Walsh's body, Forrest accuses Buffy of staking Walsh.